DLSU-CCAPDEV/2223T3-S12-G03/README.md

  - all images and other elements should placed inside the "elements" folder

 TODO (incomplete functionalities):
-- Edit a comment
+- Edit a comment (fix bugs)
-- Search
+- Improve design

 MP Specs(minimum functionalities):